fmalazemi/cs143/Lecture_notes/project.md

 1. A **Matrix** class.
 2. A **Polynomial** class.

-Both classes must use **dynamic memory** and support operations that return new objects of the same class.
+Both classes must use **dynamic memory (i.e. Heap Memory)** and support operations that return new objects of the same class.

 ---